Naomi (novel): Background

 In the first chapter, the name "Naomi" is written with three Chinese characters; since it sounds like a Western name, Jōji chooses to write her name in katakana, the Japanese syllabary used for writing out and sounding out foreign words.

-Irony occurs when readers learn that although Joji's knowledge of English grammar is excellent, his accent prevents him from truly mastering English.
+Irony occurs when readers learn that although Jōji's knowledge of English grammar is excellent, his accent prevents him from truly mastering English.
 Conversely, Naomi pronounces English very well, but cannot string together a correct sentence.
 Naomi also loves superficiality and is passionate about Western theatre and culture.
 An example of how Naomi loves Western culture but does not truly belong is her purchases of Western magazines, despite being able only to look at the pictures, because of her inability to read English.
 Tanizaki portrays the traditional Japanese man being seduced by the siren's song of Western culture only to be trapped by it.

 Tanizaki's writing is applauded by literary critics for his ability to turn a glum café waitress with Eurasian features into a manipulative succubus.
 He shows the irony of both sexual and cultural conquest, and sums it up in the opening paragraph of his book: "As Japan grows increasingly cosmopolitan, Japanese and foreigners are eagerly mingling with one another; all sorts of new doctrines and philosophies are being introduced; and both men and women are adopting up-to-date Western fashions."